dallashall/Commander/README.md

 Components can be used anywhere!

 ## Roadmap
-For a single-user or a pre-defined team, this app is fully functional.
+For a single-user or teams, this app is fully functional.
 The following will be released in the near future.

-### Team Invites
+### ~~Team Invites~~ (Completed and Released!)
 Utilizing the Rails mailer, the app will generate formatted emails with custom links to allow both existing users and new users to immediately join a team upon clicking (and signing up, if not already a member).

 ### Task/Project Comments